Credit Manager's Guide for Credit Scoring, What it is & How to do it

 The three most common ways that credit scores are used today are:

-1. Credit scoring - Credit scoring is the process of assigning numerical values to different types of data about an individual's credit history and financial situation, and using these values to predict the likelihood that an individual will repay debt obligations on time.
+1. Credit scoring is the act of numerically valuing various kinds of data about an individual's credit history and financial status and then utilizing these values to forecast their chances of timely debt obligation repayment.

-3. Credit reports - Your credit score is one piece of information included in your annual free credit report available from each of the three major U.S.-based consumer reporting agencies: Equifax, Experian, and TransUnion
+3. One piece of information contained in your annual free credit report from each of the three main U.S.-based consumer reporting companies: Equifax, Experian, and TransUnion is your credit score.

 How Credit Manager Hub Helps with 5 Amazing Use Cases

-Credit Manager Hub is a Credit Reporting Service that provides free credit reports to the public.
-It helps with five amazing use cases.
+One Credit Reporting Service offering free credit reports to the general public is Credit Manager Hub.
+It addresses five quite interesting use cases.

 Credit Manager, an Accountant's Best Friend to Save Time Money

-Credit Manager is a free online tool that helps accountants and business owners check their personal credit score, the best free credit report, and other useful information about their financial situation.
-Credit Manager provides you with detailed reports on your personal finances including your debt history, interest rates, monthly payments, payment history, late payments, collection accounts, and more.
+Designed for accountants and business owners, Credit Manager is a free online application that provides personal credit scores, the greatest free credit reports, and other pertinent financial position information.
+Details on your finances including debt history, interest rates, monthly payments, payment history, late payments, collection accounts, and more are sent to you by the Credit Manager.

-Best Free Credit Report: A credit report from Experian is one of the best ways to keep your finances in order.
-This report has all of your personal information, including payment history, balances, and more.
+Free Credit History One of the best methods to keep your finances under control is to review a Transunion credit report.
+This report contains all of your personal information—including balances, payment histories, and more.